Skip to main content

 176

-False.
-An award will cover an employee who is paid in excess of the high income threshold (currently $162,000 per annum) if the employee’s position and duties fall within the scope of a classification in the award (unless an enterprise agreement covers the employee instead).
+An award will cover an employee who is paid in excess of the high income threshold ($175,000 per annum - as of 1 July 2024) if the employee’s position and duties fall within the scope of a classification in the award (unless an enterprise agreement covers the employee instead).
 An employee who is paid in excess of the high income threshold and covered by an award is also eligible to bring an unfair dismissal claim.

 Myth 6: Contractors are never entitled to be paid superannuation